MapIV/eagleye/README.md

 ## Usage
 1) The wheel speed information (vehicle speed information) is published as follows.

-* Topic name: /Vehicle/Velocity
+* Topic name: /can_twist
-* Message type: geometry_msgs/Twist/liner.x
+* Message type: geometry_msgs/TwistStamped twist.liner.x

 2) Connect the IMU and start the ADI driver.